nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/components/porch-controllers-config/_index.md

 description: "Configure the Porch controllers component"
 ---

-The Porch controllers manage Repository synchronization, PackageVariants, and PackageVariantSets.
+The Porch controllers manage Repository synchronization, PackageVariants, PackageVariantSets, and PackageRevision.
+Also, validation is handled via webhooks for both PackageRevision and Repository resources.

 ## Enabling Controllers